openvinotoolkit/openvino/docs/dev/ci/github_actions/runners.md

 ## Available Self-hosted Runners

+As of 25/05/2024, two groups of the self-hosted runners are available:

+* Dynamically spawned Linux and Windows runners with CPU-only capabilities
+* Dedicated Linux runners with GPU capabilities

+### Dynamically Spawned Linux and Windows Runners

-The self-hosted runners are dynamically spawned for each requested pipeline.
+These self-hosted runners are dynamically spawned for each requested pipeline.
 Several configurations are available, which are identified by different group names.
 The group names generally follow the pattern:
 `aks-{OS}-{CORES_N}-cores-|{RAM_SIZE}gb|-|{ARCH}|`, where: